Security management: Loss prevention

-Loss prevention focuses on what one's critical assets are and how they are going to protect them.
-A key component to loss prevention is assessing the potential threats to the successful achievement of the goal.
-This must include the potential opportunities that further the object (why take the risk unless there's an upside?)
-Balance probability and impact determine and implement measures to minimize or eliminate those threats.
+Loss prevention focuses on one's critical assets and how to protect them.
+A key component of loss prevention is assessing the potential threats to achieving the goal.
+This must include the potential opportunities that further the objective (why take the risk unless there's an upside?)
+Balance probability and impact; determine and implement measures to minimize or eliminate those threats.

-Security management includes the theories, concepts, ideas, methods, procedures, and practices that are used to manage and control organizational resources in order to accomplish security goals.
+Security management includes the theories, concepts, ideas, methods, procedures, and practices used to manage and control organizational resources to accomplish security goals.
 Policies, procedures, administration, operations, training, awareness campaigns, financial management, contracting, resource allocation, and dealing with problems like security degradation are all included in this vast sector.

 Security risk management

 The management of security risks applies the principles of risk management to the management of security threats.
 It consists of identifying threats (or risk causes), assessing the effectiveness of existing controls to face those threats, determining the risks' consequence(s), prioritizing the risks by rating the likelihood and impact, classifying the type of risk, and selecting an appropriate risk option or risk response.
-In 2016, a universal standard for managing risks was developed in The Netherlands.
+In 2016, a universal standard for managing risks was developed in the Netherlands.
 In 2017, it was updated and named: Universal Security Management Systems Standard 2017.